MRazaKazmi/Data-Warehoused/README.md

-# Building an Analytical Data View of Music Data for Analytics.
+# Building an Analytical Data View of Music Data.

 **Step 1: Scope and Exploration**